akshay1679/MCA_2024_2026/sem_2/Software_engineering/UNIT-1/Software Engineering and Design Patterns.md

 Process models may contain activities, which are part of the software process, software product, and the roles of people involved in software engineering

-1. **The waterfall approach:** This takes the above activities and produces them as separate process phases such as requirements specification, software design, implementation, testing, and so on.
-2. **Evolutionary development:** This method interleaves the activities of specification, development, and validation.
-An initial system is rapidly developed from a very abstract specification.
-3. **Formal transformation:** This method is based on producing a formal mathematical system specification and transforming this specification, using mathematical methods to a program.
-These transformations are 'correctness preserving.'
-This means that you can be sure that the developed programs meet its specification.
-4. **System assembly from reusable components:** This method assumes the parts of the system already exist.
-The system development process target on integrating these parts rather than developing them from scratch
+1. **Waterfall Approach** – The development process happens step by step, like a staircase.
+First, you
+	1. gather requirements,
+	2. then design the system,
+	3. write the code, test it,
+	4. and finally deploy it.
+	Each step must be completed before moving to the next.

+2. **Evolutionary Development** –<mark style="background: #FFB8EBA6;"> Instead of finishing everything in one go, the software is built and improved gradually</mark>.
+	1. A basic version is made quickly,
+	2. and then features are added and refined over time based on feedback.

+3. **Formal Transformation** – The software is created using mathematical rules to ensure it is 100% correct.
+The specifications are written in a precise mathematical form, and then they are converted into a working program step by step.

+4. **System Assembly from Reusable Components** – Instead of building everything from scratch, existing software components are combined to create a new system, like assembling a puzzle using pre-made pieces.
 ## Software Crisis

 1.**Size**: Software is becoming more expensive and more complex with the growing complexity and expectation out of software.
 For example, the ==code in the consumer product is doubling every couple of years==.